ForEvolve/forevolve.github.io/_drafts/en/2021-02-21-learn-coding-with-dot-net-core-part-2.md

 > **Hint:** One crucial detail in the preceding code is that we don't wrap the `greetings` identifier with `"` when passing it as an argument of the `WriteLine` method.
 > We write it directly, like this: `Console.WriteLine(greetings);`, since we don't want to pass the string `"greetings"` to the method, but the value referenced by the `greetings` variable.
 > In C#, `"` is the **string delimiter** character.
-> We will cover strings in more details in a subsequent article.
+> We will cover strings in more detail in a subsequent article.

 After executing the code above, we can see that we get the same result as before but using a variable instead of inputting text directly into the `Console.WriteLine` method.